When to plant Daffodils in Union County, IL

 Union County, Illinois is in USDA Hardiness Zone 7a.
 The average last spring frost is April 10 and first fall frost is October 21.

-Union County County sits in USDA Zone 7a.
+Union County sits in USDA Zone 7a.
 Daffodils grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Daffodils grow in Union County County's climate?
+Can Daffodils grow in Union County's climate?

 Your Union County Garden Planner — Free